Lambda

 We don't work hourly.
 We don't do staff augmentation.

 We come in, fix the technical problems, rebuild the team if needed, and stay as long-term partners.
 In many cases we become the entire tech team.
 We've done this multiple times over the last decade.
+If correctness is a nice-to-have rather than a requirement, we're not the right partner.

 We're looking for people who work on formal verification, compilers, systems programming, cryptography, and AI.
 If you care about getting things right, actually right, not just passing tests, talk to us.